Financial Market Roundup

 AND GROWTH

-At this past December’s FOMC meeting the Fed released an update on their Summary of Economic Projections which details the central bank’s outlook on a variety of prospective economic measures.
-Specifically, investors digested higher expected GDP growth and lower unemployment forecasts for 2025.
-This good news was somewhat offset by a higher core inflation expectation for 2025 when compared to the previous Summary of Economic Projections.
+At the June FOMC meeting, the Fed released their latest summary of economic projections, which details the central bank's outlook on a variety of prospective economic measures.
+Specifically, investors digested lower expected GDP growth, higher unemployment and higher core inflation forecasts for 2025.

-Mortgage Rates moved slightly higher in December as the Freddie Mac 30-year Primary Mortgage Market Survey rose to 6.85% on December 26th, up 4 basis points from November 27th.
+Mortgage rates moved lower in June, as the Freddie Mac 30-year Primary Mortgage Market Survey fell to 6.77% on June 26, down 12 basis points from May 29.